Presidential Task Forces & Standing Committees

 Task Force for Racial Justice

-APA Refugee Mental Health Resource Network Steering Committee
+APA Refugee Mental Health Resource Network Steering Committee: An APA Interdivisional Project

 Forced migration due to wars, conflict, and persecution worldwide continues to unfold, with the number of people displaced within their country or having fled internationally has reached unprecedented levels recorded by the United Nations High Commissioner for Refugees (UNHCR).
-In response to this humanitarian crisis, an APA interdivisional initiative was developed to create a database of volunteer psychologists and mental health specialists as there does not appear to be a cadre of trained psychologists for services to the overwhelming numbers in need.
-This project will identify psychologists with experience working with immigrant populations in the US and abroad, as well as those interested in training, and conducting research.
-The database will include relevant organizations and agencies working with refugees and immigrant populations.
-This will enable volunteer psychologists and mental health providers to proved support to immigrant populations and agencies.
-Webinars will be provided for volunteers in the database and information for additional training will be available.
-This project is an interdivisional initiative (Divisions 56, 35, 52, 55) supported in part by an APA interdivisional grant.
-Additional Divisions are welcome to collaborate.
+In response to this humanitarian crisis, an APA interdivisional initiative was developed to create a database of volunteer psychologists and mental health specialists as there did not appear to be a cadre of trained psychologists for services to the overwhelming numbers in need.
+The Network includes psychologists with experience working with refugee, immigrant, and IDP populations in the US and abroad, as well as those interested in training, and conducting research.
+The database also includes relevant organizations and agencies working with refugees and immigrant populations.
+Webinars are provided for volunteers and others.
+This interdivisional project was initiated, in part, by an APA interdivisional grant (Divisions 56, 35, 52, 55).
+Additional Divisions are now collaborating and others are also welcome.
+See Teaching and Training for more details.

 Task Force on Addressing Trauma in General Medical Health Settings